Vukodlok/Leetcode_Challenges/README.md

 - Roman to Integer: Convert a roman numeral to an integer.
 - Rotate Array: Rotate all elements in anarray by k steps.
 - Rotate Image: Rotate the elements of a matrix 90 degrees clockwise.
+- Rotate List: Rotate a linked list a certain number of nodes.
 - Same Tree: Check if two binary trees have the same structure and node values.
 - Search Insert Position: Binary search for a value and return the index where it is or should be if missing.
 - Set Matrix Zeroes: If an element in a matrix is zero, set entire row/column to zero.